Beta-2 Glycoprotein 1 Antibodies, IgG and IgM, Serum

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 The diagnosis of APS requires at least 1 clinical criteria and 1 laboratory criteria be met.(5) The clinical criteria include vascular thrombosis (arterial or venous in any organ or tissue) and pregnancy morbidity (unexplained fetal death, premature birth, severe preeclampsia, or placental insufficiency).
 Other clinical manifestations, including heart valve disease, livedo reticularis, thrombocytopenia, nephropathy, neurological symptoms, are often associated with APS but are not included in the diagnostic criteria.
-The laboratory criteria for diagnosis of APS are presence of lupus anticoagulant, presence of IgG and/or IgM anticardiolipin antibody (>40 GPL, >40 MPL, or >99th percentile), and/or presence of IgG and/or IgM beta 2 GP1 antibody (>99th percentile).
+The laboratory criteria for diagnosis of APS are the presence of lupus anticoagulant, the presence of IgG and/or IgM anticardiolipin antibody (>40 GPL, >40 MPL, or >99th percentile), and/or the presence of IgG and/or IgM beta-2 GP1 antibody (>99th percentile).
 All antibodies must be demonstrated on 2 or more occasions separated by at least 12 weeks.
-Direct assays for beta 2 GP1 antibodies have been reported to be somewhat more specific (but less sensitive) for disease diagnosis in patients with APS.(4) Anticardiolipin and beta 2 GP1 antibodies of the IgA isotype are not part of the laboratory criteria for APS due to lack of specificity.
+Direct assays for beta-2 GP1 antibodies have been reported to be somewhat more specific (but less sensitive) for disease diagnosis in patients with APS.(4) Anticardiolipin and beta-2 GP1 antibodies of the IgA isotype are not part of the laboratory criteria for APS due to lack of specificity.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances